Magnetic reconnection and dynamos in the presence of plasma turbulence: Boundary conditions on

 \section{Boundary conditions on $\vec{B}$}

-To rigorously deal with the breaking of magnetic field line connections, boundary conditions are needed in order to have connections to break.
-These can be dealt with by a perfectly conducting boundary---such as a sphere---about the region that is to be studied with external forcing represented by a movement of the boundary.
+To rigorously deal with the breaking of magnetic field line connections, boundary conditions are needed in order to have connections that can be broken.
+These can be dealt with by a perfectly conducting boundary---such as a sphere or the box of Figure \ref{fig:dist}---about the region that is to be studied.
+External forcing is then represented by a movement of the boundary.
+In toroidal plasmas, the two periodicities of the torus can act in a way similar to boundary conditions in defining broken connections.

+A periodic box is sometimes assumed in simulations of reconnection.
 Assuming periodicity in a non-periodic system introduces unphysical points at which a field line closes on itself after transversing a number of periods.
 The existence of such points follows from Brouwer's fixed-point theorem: When any continuous function is mapped from a compact convex set to itself, there is a point $\vec{x}_0$ such that $\vec{f}(\vec{x}_0) = \vec{x}_0$.

-Such fixed points are a central element in tearing mode theory in three dimensions---tearing modes only arise on surfaces on which magnetic field lines close on themselves.
+Such fixed points are a central element in tearing mode theory in three dimensions.
+Tearing modes in tokamaks only arise on surfaces on which magnetic field lines close on themselves.
 Plasmoids are generally viewed as arising from tearing modes \cite{Plasmoids}, but closed magnetic field lines seem unlikely in the extreme in three-dimensional naturally-occurring plasmas though they are present in two-dimensional models.
+Such tearing modes must be given by a ballooning-mode formulation, such as that discussed in 2019 by Zhu et al. \cite{Ballooning-Tearing:2019}.